dayton-outar/smpl/SPECIFICATION.md

 - The empty list, callednil, is denoted by#e.
 Ansmpllist is actually a sequence of pairs that terminate with the empty list.

-smplhas two types of compound data: the vector and the pair.
+**SMPL** has two types of compound data: the vector and the pair.
 A vector is somewhat like an array, except that it is not constrained to hold only one typeof data.
 A pair contains two arbitrary objects.
 Table 3 describes the builtin functions availablefor manipulating compound data insmpl.
 Vector initialisation is quite flexible.
 A vector may be initialised by specifying a collection of